 By ‘top grades’ we mean the single highest or best grade that can be achieved in each qualification, which will depend upon the particular grading structure that has been adopted.

 We analysed the qualification-level grades awarded to all students in centres in England who took assessments for these qualifications throughout the academic year.
-This is a change from previous analyses which included results from Spring and Summer only.
-This update has been made to data from all years included in this analysis.

 Where data was missing, we included the categories in the model as ‘unknown’ groups.
 We did observe some notable differences (see notable difference methodology below) in some of these ‘unknown’ groups, which could indicate some degree of systematic change underlying the missing groups.
-The outcomes for the unknown categories are included in the tables in the results sections and in the charts in appendices.

 We observed notable changes in the average marginal effects (see Modelling Overview) for the unknown categories for the following variables:

-• FSM – for Technical Certificates
+- FSM – for Applied Generals

-• IDACI – for Technical Certificates
+- IDACI – for Technical Certificates

 Modelling overview

-We used a generalised linear model (mixed effect logistic regression) to examine the probability of attaining a top grade, given the information on the characteristics of students clustered across centres .
+We used a generalised linear model (mixed effect logistic regression) to examine the probability of attaining a top grade, given the information on the characteristics of students clustered across centres.
 The student characteristics described previously were treated as fixed effects, and the student’s centre was treated as a random effect.
 This is because there may be factors affecting results that only students from the same schools or college have in common, such as the teaching materials used.
 The full model specification is given in Appendix D.

 Within the logistic regression model, the estimates of the fixed effects’ parameters are of most interest for our analyses.
 These estimates quantify the relationship between each demographic or socioeconomic characteristic as well as prior attainment and the probability of attaining a top grade.
 Prior attainment is a strong predictor of grades and should be presented alongside the demographic or socioeconomic characteristics to facilitate a more accurate interpretation of effect size of variables.